• Skip to primary navigation

 What to serve with tamales

-How to reheat tamales
+How to reheat Thanksgiving Tamales

 To reheat your tamales in the oven, preheat the oven to 425 degrees F. Wrap each tamale with foil so that no air can escape.
 Place them on a baking sheet in the oven for 20 minutes, flipping them over halfway through the cooking process.